AdobeDocs/advertising.en/help/dsp/planner/planner-edit.md

 ---
-title: Edit a campaign strategy plan
+title: Edit a reach plan
-description: Learn how to edit the settings for a campaign strategy plan.
+description: Learn how to edit the settings for a reach plan.
 feature: DSP Planner
 ---
-# Edit a campaign strategy plan
+# Edit a reach plan

 *Beta feature*

-Updating the plan settings generates a new forecast.
+Editing the plan settings generates a new forecast.

 1. In the main menu, click **[!UICONTROL Planner]**.